History

 BYRON WONG, MPA, CTM

-Byron has an extensive background in the field of threat assessment and has conducted numerous workshops on school threat assessment for school districts in California, Ohio, and Louisiana.
-He has been employed as a peace officer since 1997 and assigned to a threat assessment unit for one of the largest law enforcement agencies in the United States since 2011.
-He has been awarded two Commander’s Commendations, one Chief’s Commendation, and a Commissioner’s Commendation during the span of his career.
-He has assessed, investigated, and assisted in excess of 5,000 inappropriate contacts/ communications, suspicious circumstances, and threats relating to elected officials.
-He has presented threat assessment training for numerous law enforcement agencies, staff of public officials, staff of the judiciary, the 2018 Sacramento Security Summit, Association of Threat Assessment Professionals (ATAP) chapter meetings, and the threat assessment community.
-Byron is an ATAP Certified Threat Manager, graduated from Gavin de Becker’s Advanced Threat Assessment & Management Academy, and is certified in Infrastructure Protection by Texas A&M Engineering Extension Service.
-Byron has also attended the Robert Presley Institute of Criminal Investigation and state level protection schools.
-Byron has served as an associate instructor at his agency’s protection school, a Promise Presenter for Sandy Hook Promise, and Director of Security for a large church in Northern California.
-As of 2021, Byron serves as the President of the Northern California Chapter of ATAP.
+Byron has an extensive background in the field of threat assessment and has conducted numerous workshops on school threat assessment for school districts across the United States.
+He retired from the California Highway Patrol (CHP) after 28 years of service, where he had been an investigator for the CHP’s Dignitary Protection Section, Threat Assessment Unit for the last 12 years of his career.
+He was awarded two Commander’s Commendations, one Chief’s Commendation, and a Commissioner’s Commendation during his service.
+He has presented threat assessment training for numerous law enforcement agencies, public officials, and threat assessment professionals.
+Byron is a Certified Threat Manager, graduated from Gavin de Becker’s Advanced Threat Assessment & Management Academy, earned certification in Infrastructure Protection by Texas A&M Engineering Extension Service, and was certified as an investigator through the Robert Presley Institute of Criminal Investigation.
+Byron served as a lead instructor for the CHP’s Protection of Public Officials course, a Promise Presenter for Sandy Hook Promise, and Director of Security for a large church in Northern California.
+Byron previously held the position of President of the Northern California Chapter of ATAP.

 Education